Enjoying Spectacular Landscapes from Akita Nairiku Jukan Railway Train

 Basically, Akita Nairiku Jukan Railway has only one line – Akita Nairiku Line, which literally means Akita Inland line, and has a nickname of Akita Bijin (Beauty) Line.
 The rail is paved through the mountainous area in the middle of Akita Prefecture between Kakunodate and Takanosu.
 Even though the train does several stops, most of those stations didn't seem to be localities, therefore, the line can be considered a touristic attraction rather than a means of transportation.
 From my personal observation, I can say that the line is popular among all age groups of both local people and tourists from overseas.

 My ride started at Kakunodate station.
 It is important to note that Akita Nairiku Jukan Railway is not a part of JR (Japan Railway), so if you came to Kakunodate by one of the JR lines (as I did), then you should go out of the JR station and turn right, and then you'll see Akita Nairiku Jukan Railway station.
-Speaking of tickets, the price will depend on the destination (click here for the price list), which ranges from 170 yen (just for 1 stop) to 1670 yen (from the first to the last station).
+Speaking of tickets, the price will depend on the destination, which ranges from 170 yen (just for 1 stop) to 1670 yen (from the first to the last station).
 I would personally suggest you buy a round trip from Kakunodate to Aniai, which covers around a half of the line, but takes more than an hour for one-way and provides more then enough spectacular views.
 However, if you have more time and you are curious to see the rest, then of course go for the full way.
 By the way, since I came there on a bank holiday, I was lucky to buy a day-trip ticket which cost only 1000 yen and could be used for a round trip (excluding express trains).
 Such tickets can be also bought on the weekends.